Michelleoc/pands-project/README.md

 ![](images/5.0.1.confusionmatrix.PNG)

 I can see that the accuracy is 0.947 or 94.7% on the testing dataset.
-The confusion matrix provides an indication of the errors made, any numbers outside of the diagional row are the errors, in this case it was 2.
+The confusion matrix provides an indication of the errors made, any numbers outside of the diagional row are the errors, in this scenario, 36 accurate predictions and 2 wrong predictions were made.

 ## Project Conclusion <a name="projectconclusion"></a>